carpentries-incubator/python-business/_episodes/03-pandas.md

 "how" determines the join type.
 The following chart shows the difference between each kinds of joins, assume column "J" is the join column:
 ![join](../pic/join.png){:height="400px"} <br>

-Let's have a quick demostration of the merges performed in the charts above.
+Let's have a quick demonstration of the merges performed in the charts above.
 ```python
 # firstly, load in the tables
 table1 = pd.DataFrame({'J': ['A', 'B', 'D'], 'X': [1, 2, 3]})